 A tax is levied on the registration of a change of ownership of real estate.
 The tax is calculated at 2.5% of the fair market value.

 Net wealth taxes

 There is no net wealth tax or other capital taxes for limited liability companies, investment funds, state-owned enterprises (according to the State-owned Enterprise Act), inter-municipal companies, and companies in which somebody owns a part in or receives income from, when the responsibility for the companies’ liabilities is limited to the companies’ capital.

-Shares in quoted limited liability companies and equity funds are valued at 75% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
+Shares in quoted limited liability companies and equity funds are valued at 75% (65% as of the income year 2020) of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
 If quoted both on the Norwegian and a foreign stock exchange, the Norwegian stock exchange value will be applicable.
 If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as of 1 January of the income year in question.
 The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as of 1 January of the assessment year.

 There are no payroll taxes other than national insurance contributions and financial activities tax (see below).